UniSkill: Imitating Human Videos via Cross-Embodiment Skill Representations: Experiments

 \paragraph{Can UniSkill generalize to unseen environments?} UniSkill leverages embodiment-agnostic skill representations to translate human video prompts into robot behaviors, despite not being trained on human prompts.
 To further assess its generalization beyond embodiment, we evaluate Uniskill in two unseen environments: \textit{Scene A}, which alters the background and objects of the original tabletop benchmark, and \textit{Scene B}, which adds additional distractors into \textit{Scene A}, as illustrated in \Cref{fig:tabletop} (d). \Cref{fig:tabletop} (c) shows that UniSkill achieves comparable performance across novel and visually modified scenes, which indicates that UniSkill is resilient to background and distractor variations.

 To further validate scene-level generalization, we also conduct experiments in simulation, as shown in \Cref{fig:libero}.
 Even when the human prompts come from entirely different environments, UniSkill is able to successfully infer and execute the intended task.
-Further detail about unseen environments are provided in \Cref{sec:appendix_B}.
+Further detail are provided in \Cref{sec:appendix_B}.

-\paragraph{Does UniSkill benefit from using human videos?} Using human videos for skill representation learning enables UniSkill to acquire diverse and transferable skills by leveraging large-scale video data.
+\paragraph{Does UniSkill benefit from incorporating human videos?} Using human videos for skill representation learning enables UniSkill to acquire diverse and transferable skills by leveraging large-scale video data.
 As shown in \Cref{tab:ablation_dataset}, adding additional robot datasets (BridgeV2 and LIBERO) improves performance by $20\%$, while further incorporating large-scale human videos (Something-SomethingV2 and H2O) boosts it by an additional $15\%$.
 This demonstrates that UniSkill benefits not only from scaling the robot dataset but also from using diverse human videos, highlighting the effectiveness of its embodiment-agnostic skill representation learning.

 \paragraph{Does UniSkill capture dynamic information?} During skill representation learning, our image-editing based objective encourages the model to focus on dynamics changes between frames rather than static content, promoting the encoding of motion patterns into the skill representations.
 To validate this, \Cref{fig:fsd} presents qualitative results of future frame prediction using FSD, conditioned on skill representations $\z_t$ from ISD.
 Even when the current image is the same, the predicted future frame varies depending on the motion encoded in $\z_t$, despite the skills originating from different environments.
 This confirms that the skill representation captures meaningful motion dynamics.
 A comparison of dynamics awareness between UniSkill and prior works are provided in \Cref{sec:appendix_A2}.